 The Ph.D. with a specialization in Japanese Studies requires students to successfully complete nine graduate courses beyond the number required for the M.A. degree.
 These courses must be chosen in consultation with the student’s adviser.
 Appropriate courses in related fields (e.g., Japanese history, religion) may be substituted with the adviser’s approval.

-Students must successfully complete nine graduate courses including:
+Students must successfully complete nine graduate courses (4-5 credits each) including:

 - Three courses in Japanese literature and/or film (with at least one course in each area)

 - Two courses in critical theory and/or film theory, preferably in the Japanese studies sector

 - One course in Japanese linguistics or teaching methodology

 Students in the EALL Ph.D. track must successfully complete a comprehensive examination and prospectus defense (culture students) or qualifying paper (linguistics students) in order to advance to candidacy (ABD, all but dissertation) status.
 By the end of their second year in the Ph.D. program at the very latest, each student should identify a committee of three professors who will oversee their training for the comprehensive examination.
 Since each person’s needs and interests may be different, students are expected to work closely with their primary advisor at all stages of the process.

 The goal of the comprehensive examination is to make sure that students are broadly enough trained that they are qualified to teach beyond the narrow research focus of their dissertation.
 The comprehensive examination is composed of a written and an oral component.